Virus delays Rio's Carnival for first time in a century

 Rio’s League of Samba Schools, LIESA, announced that the spread of the coronavirus has made it impossible to safely hold the traditional parades that are a cultural mainstay and, for many, a source of livelihood.

 “Carnival is a party upon which many humble workers depend.
-The samba schools are community institutions, and the parades are just one detail of all that,” said Luiz Antonio Simas, a historian who specializes in Rio’s Carnival.
+The samba schools are community institutions, and the parades are just one detail of all that,” Luiz Antonio Simas, a historian who specializes in Rio’s Carnival, said in an interview.
 “An entire cultural and productive chain was disrupted by COVID.”

 Rio’s City Hall has yet to announce a decision about the Carnival street parties that also take place across the city.
 But its tourism promotion agency said in a statement to The Associated Press on Sept.
 17 that without a coronavirus vaccine, it is uncertain when large public events can resume.